HARSHITMISHRA655/hackCBS_6.0/README.md

   * VIP Brand Tokens
   * Time-Limited Tokens
   * Referral Based Smart Contracts
-  * Scalability: Using TON, could scale the application for million of users at a same time.
+  * Scalability: Using TON, could scale the application for millions of users at the same time.

 ## Features for Users:

-  * Easy Tracability of Tokens
+  * Easy Traceability of Tokens
   * User Friendly Interface

 ## Features for Brands: